-Chicken of the woods, also known as ‘chicken fungus’, is an edible species of mushrooms that tastes incredibly similar to chicken meat which earned it the name ‘chicken of the woods’.
+Chicken of the woods mushrooms, also known as ‘chicken fungus’, is an edible species of mushrooms that taste incredibly similar to chicken meat which earned it the name ‘chicken of the woods’.
 This mushroom species is easy to recognize from its yellow and orange colored fungal brackets that overlap each other and grow in clusters.
 You’ve come to the right place if you are interested in learning to grow chicken of the woods indoors.

 In the outdoors, you will encounter chicken of the woods growing high up on a tree because it is heart rot fungus.
 As a heart rot fungal species, it grows and sucks nutrients from wood that results in a brown heart rot to appear.
 Since it is a parasite, the chicken of the woods may cause its host tree to die or at least wither and get weaker.

 Why should chicken of the woods mushrooms be grown?

 Chicken of the woods is a mushroom species that really does taste like chicken!